-As I noted, community solar development brings economic benefits to the local community in the form of property taxes, local permitting fees, siting fees, local jobs, and more.
+Community solar development brings economic benefits to the local community in the form of property taxes, local permitting fees, siting fees, local jobs, and more.
 This revenue is typically used to improve local public infrastructure or fund public projects, such as parks, schools, and more.
-A recent Ohio University study1 found that the Ohio Community Solar Pilot Program created by HB197 could yield more than \$3.49 billion in gross state product, and \$400 million in local tax revenue.
+A recent Ohio University study^[1] found that the Ohio Community Solar Pilot Program created by HB197 could yield more than \$3.49 billion in gross state product, and \$400 million in local tax revenue.